Battle: Los Angeles: Controversy

 Sony investigated the possibility of legal action against the filmmakers Greg and Colin Strause, who were hired to do visual effects work on Battle: Los Angeles through their special effects company Hydraulx.
-Sony suspected the Strause brothers had created their own Los Angeles-based alien invasion film Skyline, which would compete with the Battle: Los Angeles release, by using resources they had gained while working on the film without the consent of Sony Pictures.
+Sony suspected the Strause brothers had created their own Los Angeles–based alien invasion film Skyline, which would compete with the Battle: Los Angeles release, by using resources they had gained while working on the film without the consent of Sony Pictures.
 A spokesman for the Strauses responded by saying, "Any claims of impropriety are completely baseless.
 This is a blatant attempt by Sony to force these independent filmmakers to move a release date that has long been set by Universal and Relativity and is outside the filmmakers' control."
 Sony initiated arbitration against Hydraulx and the Strause brothers, but later dismissed the arbitration.

 Music and soundtrack

-The score was composed & conducted by Brian Tyler and performed by the Hollywood Studio Symphony.
+The score was composed and conducted by Brian Tyler and performed by the Hollywood Studio Symphony.
 The soundtrack for the film released on March 8, 2011.
 A song used in the trailer is "The Sun's Gone Dim and the Sky's Turned Black" by Jóhann Jóhannsson.
-Songs used in the film were "California Love" by 2Pac featuring Dr. Dre and Roger Troutman but not included on the soundtrack album.
+"California Love" by 2Pac featuring Dr. Dre and Roger Troutman was used in the film but not included on the soundtrack album.